-This issue of Economic and Social Indicators presents the Consumer Price Index (CPI) for the period April to June 2013.
-A new CPI series, based on an updated basket of goods and services derived from the 2012 Household Budget Survey, has been introduced as from April 2013.
-The base period is January to December 2012.
-Henceforth, all monthly CPI figures will refer to this new base period.
+This issue of Economic and Social Indicators presents the Consumer Price Index (CPI) for the third quarter of 2013.
 The methodology used for computing the CPI and the inflation rate is given in the technical note at Annex.

 2. KEY POINTS